AZHenley/CopyCodePasta/README.md

 - Paste number: 3

-Only integers are supported without any expressions or conditionals.
+Only supports Windows.
+Any number of integer variables are allowed, but there are no expressions or conditionals.

 ![Screenshot of CopyCodePasta](https://github.com/AZHenley/CopyCodePasta/blob/master/copycodepasta_screenshot.png "Screnshot of CopyCodePasta")